-The written component of the final examination is scheduled for Monday, 12 December at 1:00pm.
+The written component of the final examination is scheduled for 2 May .
 It will be a closed-book, in-class, cumulative exam covering all textbook-based exercises.
-The Mathematica component of the final examination will be an open-book, take-home cumulatative exam covering all the work done using Mathematica.
-The exam must be taken in a three hour time block starting after Monday, 5 December at 6:00pm and finishing before Wednesday, 7 December at 5:00pm.
+The Mathematica component of the final examination will be an openbook, take-home cumulatative exam covering all the work done using Mathematica.
+The exam must be taken in a three hour time block starting after 29 April and finishing before 1 May .